 For details, see Twin Cities history ride.

-Mississippi River Trail loop.
-The first signs of this developing 3,000-mile trail have appeared around downtown St. Paul on previously unnamed stretches of bike trail.
+Mississippi River Trail.
+The first signs of this developing 3,000-mile trail, also called U.S. Bicycle Route 45, have appeared around downtown St. Paul on previously unnamed stretches of bike trail.

 For an 18-mile loop, park at the north end of Hidden Falls Regional Park in St. Paul, just north of the Highway 5 and Mississippi River Boulevard.
 Head south through that park and Crosby Farm to I-35.